Local Wellness Policy

 Publishing Assessment Findings

-The Local Wellness Policy Assessment Reporting templates provide a potential format for LEAs to utilize when publishing their LWP assessment findings.
+ADE has provided LEAs with optional tools for publishing their Local Wellness Policy Assessment Findings.
+The Local Wellness Policy Assessment Reporting Templates are infographic-style fillable documents which LEAs may use to summarize their assessment findings.
 LEAs may use the school version, the district version, or both.
-These templates are not required, but rather provide a model for satisfying the USDA requirement to make LWP assessment results public.
+The School Wellness Report Card is a document designed for LEAs to fill in their own goals, grade their progress towards that goal, and provide comments.
+These templates are not required, but rather provide models for satisfying the USDA requirement to make LWP assessment results public.
+Use whichever format suits your LEA best, or create your own format for publicizing your assessment findings.

-- Local Wellness Policy Assessment Reporting Template for Districts -New!
+- Wellness Policy Report Template 1 – Districts

-- Local Wellness Policy Assessment Reporting Template for Schools -New!
+- Wellness Policy Report Template 1 – Schools

 Once these tools are completed, the results should be distributed using the district communication methods.
 The results can be formatted however is most appropriate for each district.